Open Platforms for

 Exocetus Delivers MOD2 Glider Engines to JHU APL

-Exocetus delivered 10 of its patented buoyance engines to Johns Hopkins University Applied Physics Lab in support of a research project.
+Exocetus delivered a number of its patented buoyance engines to Johns Hopkins University Applied Physics Lab in support of a research project.

 Exocetus Exhibits at Oceans 2016